borg286/sevtech/README.md

 * After crafting the Blood Altar, make a sacrifice dagger and stab yourself to fill altar with blood.

 * You can put rotten flesh in the Melter to get liquid blood, 16 rotten flesh gives you a block which crafts into 4 blood balls.
 This is helpful bootstrapping in to Blood Magic as you don't need to create a full smeltery to stand in.

+* If you want to store Life Essence in buckets later on, you are able to transfer, store & pour blood out of wooden barrels with faucets.

 * When crafting the blank runes to upgrade the blood altar, the weak blood orbs don't get consumed when crafting.
 So you only need one block of congealed blood.